 "We will recognize the talents of each individual and recognize that all of our employees have the potential to contribute to the success of the firm." – from Verrill's Core Values

-"We will foster teamwork, loyalty, collegiality and mutual respect in our workplace.” - from Verrill's Core Values
+"We will foster teamwork, loyalty, collegiality, trust, and mutual respect in our workplace." – from Verrill's Core Values

 Here is concrete evidence of our commitment to diversity:

-- Verrill established a Diversity Task Force with the goal of our firm being a leader not only in terms of legal excellence, but also for our inclusive workplace that supports all of our attorneys and staff.
+- Verrill established a Diversity Task Force with the goal of making our firm a leader not only for our legal excellence, but also for our inclusive workplace that supports all our attorneys and staff.

-- According to Law360, Verrill ranks among the top U.S. law firms for our percentage of female partners and surpasses the national average for female partners.
+- According to Law360, Verrill ranks among the top U.S. law firms for our percentage of female partners, surpassing the national average for female partners.

 - Verrill has been recognized among Law360's "Ceiling Smashers."

-- Verrill has ranked in the top 10 in the nation in the National Law Journal's "NLJ 500 Women's Scorecard" based on a combination of its total percentage of female attorneys and its total percentage of female partners.
+- Verrill has ranked in the top 10 in the nation in the National Law Journal's "NLJ 500 Women's Scorecard" based on a combination of our total percentage of female attorneys and our total percentage of female partners.

 - We survey our attorneys and staff to ensure that we are taking steps that include and value them.

-- Our attorneys are active in organizations that broaden professional opportunities for underrepresented members of the legal profession, including the Connecticut Asian Pacific American Bar Association (CAPABA), the Massachusetts LGBTQ Bar Association, and the Asian American Lawyers Association of Massachusetts (AALAM).
+- Our attorneys are active in organizations that broaden professional opportunities for underrepresented members of the legal profession, including the Connecticut Asian Pacific American Bar Association, the Massachusetts LGBTQ Bar Association, and the Asian American Lawyers Association of Massachusetts.

 - We recruit from law schools with diverse student populations and diversity pledges that mirror our own.